Villes sur Auzon - delightful village house for 4

 Everything is ready so that you can quickly settle in to enjoy your holiday: the beds are made, and to help you unwind we include a bottle of the local wine to try.
 There is a television, with FreeView channels, DVD player, CD/cassette/radio player and an assortment of books, guidebooks, local maps and information.
 Living jclose by is the resident house manager who will be happy to help you in English or French.

-Entrance hall and built in laundry area
+Entrance hall with a built in laundry area

-Shower with toilet and wash basin
+Shower room + toilet and wash basin

 Garden room with sofa and masses of storage space for bicycles, golf-clubs, wine and all your holiday shopping

-Glazed door to the private garden
+Glazed door to the private garden - table, chairs and recliners/sunbeds

 Terrace - this is almost another room and overlooks the courtyard garden.
 It's the obvious place to enjoy warm sunny breakfasts and al fresco lunches but it really comes into its own on the soft balmy evenings when you can sip a refreshing glass of the delicious local wine whilst watching the sun go down.